densen1995/sql_lab1_de25/dashboard/pages/sakila.md

 ---
-title: "Sakila  Long  Movies Statistics"
+Title: "Sakila  Long  Movies Statistics"
-description: "An overview of the Long movie from the Sakila database"
+Description: "An overview of the Long movie from the Sakila database"
 ---

 # Long Movies Statistics

-Below, we calculate and visualize the movies length greater than 180  from the Sakila database
+Below, we calculate and visualize the movies length greater than 180 minutes  from the Sakila database

 ```sql long_movies
     FROM film